Design history · Basel school + grid-breaking typography

 The Swiss typographer who broke Swiss typography.

-Wolfgang Weingart (1941–2021) is the German-born Swiss typographer who, from inside the Allgemeine Kunstgewerbeschule Basel, systematically dismantled the strict International Typographic Style he had been trained in.
-His 1970s typographic experiments — letter-spaced, over-printed, over-scaled, deliberately illegible — catalysed American and European postmodern graphic design.
+Wolfgang Weingart (1941–2021) trained in traditional letterpress at a Stuttgart type shop, then joined the Allgemeine Kunstgewerbeschule Basel in 1968 — and spent the next four decades dismantling the strict grid system he had been trained in.
+His 1970s typographic experiments — letter-spaced, over-printed, over-scaled, screen-layered, deliberately illegible — catalysed American and European postmodern graphic design not through manifesto but through demonstration.

 Key facts